-- Anonymous Reports: Anyone may call UCPD at (951) 827-5222 to report concerning information.
+Anonymous Reports: Anyone may call UCPD at (951) 827-5222 to report concerning information.
 If you would like to report a crime or related concern but do not wish to reveal your identity, UCPD offers an anonymous tip form that allows for both confidentiality and anonymity.
 This form is available at http://police.ucr.acsitefactory.com/form/anonymous-tip#no-back.
-This anonymous tip form should NOT be used for emergency purposes. - Non-Anonymous Reports: Because police reports are public record under California law, confidentiality of reports made to UCPD cannot be guaranteed.
+This anonymous tip form should NOT be used for emergency purposes.

+Non-Anonymous Reports: Because police reports are public record under California law, confidentiality of reports made to UCPD cannot be guaranteed.
 Exceptions exist for sexual assault and crimes where victims or witnesses would be at risk should their names be released to the public.
 The University will inform individuals during the reporting process if confidentiality may not be assured.

-Reporting to a Campus Office
+Reporting to a Campus Office Anonymously or Confidentially

-- Anonymous Reports: Reports of illegal conduct may be made anonymously through the UC's Ethicspoint hotline, online, or by phone at (800) 403-4744.
-Sexual violence may be reported anonymously to the TIX/EOAA Office at File a Report of Sexual Harassment or Sexual Violence | Title IX, Equal Opportunity and Affirmative Action (ucr.edu). - Non-Anonymous Reports: Reports, including reports of sexual violence, made to confidential oncampus resources-Office of the Ombuds, Counseling and Psychological Services (CAPS), Faculty & Staff Assistance Program (FSAP), or a Campus Advocacy Resources Education (CARE) advocate-are not required to be reported to the Title IX Coordinator or UCPD without consent of the survivor.
+- Anonymous Reports: Reports of illegal conduct may be made anonymously through the UC's Whistleblower Hotline, Online, or by phone at (800) 403-4744.
+Sexual violence may be reported anonymously to the TIX/EOAA Office at File a Report of Sexual Harassment, Discrimination, Sexual Violence or other Prohibited Conduct. - Disclosures made to Professional Counselors, licensed psychologists, and Pastoral Counselors, are privileged and confidential and are exempt from the CSA reporting requirements. - Non-Anonymous Reports to Confidential Resources: Reports, including reports of sexual violence, made to confidential on-campus resources are not required to be reported to the Title IX Officer or UCPD without consent of the survivor.
+These confidential resources are not required to report even if they are otherwise designated as a CSA, provided that they are functioning within the scope of their license or certification: - Counseling and Psychological Services (CAPS) counselors - o CARE Advocates who are providing professional counseling - o Ombuds staff providing professional counseling and - Faculty & Staff Assistance Program (FSAP) personnel providing professional counseling.